philips/inkpalm-5-adb-english/README.md

 # Xiaomi DuoKan E-reader ADB commands list.

+This document contents instructions to:
+1. Change language of Xiaomi MiReader to English
+2. Install third-party / sideload apps
+3. Add a navigation panel and change the timezone

 Disclaimer
 ```
 * Your warranty is now void (maybe, ADB doesn't always void warranty.
 Check with your manufacturer).